 The only way to mutate the state of an automaton is by sending it a message, which is just an ordinary value, that can be copied and passed around, serialized and so on.
 For every type of message an automaton can accept there's a corresponding handler that is invoked in order to update the automaton's state.
-Unlike what happens with pure functional languages (and with the functional subset of Cell itself) where the only way to "mutate" a value is to make a mutated copy of it, the state of an automaton is updated imperatively, and its relation variables in particular can be updated in place by inserting new tuples and deleting existing ones, just like in relational databases.
+Unlike what happens with pure functional languages (and with the functional subset of Cell itself) where the normal, and often the only, way to "mutate" a value is to make a mutated copy of it, the state of an automaton is updated imperatively, and its relation variables in particular can be updated in place by inserting new tuples and deleting existing ones, just like in relational databases.
 It's important to note here that while the state of an automaton can be accessed in read-only mode without restrictions, there's no sharing of state between automata, and all side effects are limited in scope to the automaton that receives the message, with no effects on the state of other automata.
 The scope of these side effects is further reduced by other restrictions that are placed on updates, which will be described in another chapter.

 Every update takes place inside a transaction: that is, if the update fails (for whatever reason) the message is discarded and the state of the automaton is left untouched.
 This currently works only when the failure is caused by a programming error (an "exception"), but a more sophisticated implementation could also, for example, provide the ability to terminate updates that are taking too long, using too much memory or that are pre-empted by higher-priority ones.